zebrunner/javascript-agent-cypress/README.md

     - `reportingRunBuild` (optional) - build number that is associated with the test run.
 It can depict either the test build number or the application build number
     - `reportingRunDisplayName` (optional) - display name of the test run
     - `reportingRunLocale` (optional) - locale, that will be displayed for the run in Zebrunner if specified
-    - `reportingCiRunId` (optional) - id of the run on CI.
-Once specified will be used for registering of new test run in Zebrunner instead of newly generated uuid
     - `reportingSlackChannels` (optional) - comma separated list of slack channels for notifications
     - `reportingEmailRecipients` (optional) - comma separated list of recipients for email notifications